Fodor's Expert Review Blowing Rocks Preserve

-butterfly garden.
-The best time to come and seeing the "blowing rocks" is when a storm is brewing: If high tides and strong offshore winds coincide, the sea blows spectacularly through the holes in the eroded outcropping.
+Managed by the Nature Conservancy, this protected area on Jupiter Island is headlined by an almost otherworldly looking limestone shelf that fringes South Florida's most turquoise waters.
+Also protected within its 73 acres are plants native to beachfront dunes, coastal strands (the landward side of the dunes), mangrove swamps, and tropical hardwood forests.
+There are two short walking trails on the Intracoastal side of the preserve, as well as an education center and a butterfly garden.
+The best time to come and see the "blowing rocks" is when a storm is brewing: if high tides and strong offshore winds coincide, the sea blows spectacularly through the holes in the eroded outcropping.
 During a calm summer day, you can swim in crystal clear waters on the mile-long beach and climb around the rock formations at low tide.
-Park in one of the two lots because police ticket cars on the road.
+Park in one of the two lots, because police ticket cars on the road.